MicrosoftDocs/windowsserverdocs/WindowsServerDocs/remote/remote-desktop-services/clients/remote-desktop-android.md

 ## Manage your user accounts

 When you connect to a desktop or remote resources, you can save the user accounts to select from again.
-You can also define user accounts in the client itself, as opposed to saving the user data when you connect to a desktop.

 To create a new user account:

 1. In the Connection Center, tap **Settings**, and then tap **User accounts**.
 2. Tap **+** to add a new user account.
 3. Enter the following information:
-   - **User Name** - The name of the user to save for use with a remote connection.
+   - The **User Name** to save for use with a remote connection.
 You can enter the user name in any of the following formats: user_name, domain\user_name, or user_name@domain.com.
-   - **Password** - The password for the user you specified.
+   - The **Password** for the user you specified.
 Every user account that you want to save to use for remote connections needs to have a password associated with it.
 4. Tap **Save**.

 To delete a user account: